This website uses cookies

 A note on FHR and other “benefit platforms”

-Fine Hotels + Resorts can be a perfectly valid way to book, but it’s not the default for this weekend.
+Fine Hotels + Resorts is not the default for this weekend.

 This match is a one-night, late-night, walk-back trip for most people.
 Breakfast and a property credit are nice, but they rarely beat a hotel that’s on the right corridor and keeps the night simple.